xinity/dcos-docs-site/pages/services/edge-lb/reference/permissions/index.md

 - `dcos:adminrouter:service:dcos-edgelb/pools/<POOL-NAME>`

+## Adding specific permissions for a service principal
+You can add the permissions required for the service account by running a command similar to this:
+`dcos security org users grant [OPTIONS] UID RID ACTION`

+For example, to grant the Edge-LB service account permissions to the `edge-lb-principal` service principal:
+`dcos security org users grant edge-lb-principal dcos:adminrouter:service:marathon full`

+## Adding a service principal account to the superusers group
+If you are not using the least-privilege security model, you can add the Edge-LB service account to the `superusers` group to simplify adding and updating permissions.
+For example, you can аdd the `edge-lb-principal` service account to the `superusers` group by running a command similar to this:
+`dcos security org groups add_user superusers edge-lb-principal`

 # Multi-tenant permissions

 To grant limited permissions to manage only a single Edge-LB pool, the user must have the following permissions: